 You can use granny smith if you prefer.
 If you have not tried baking with golden delicious I would recommend giving it a try.

 Another thing Italians are known for are their rustic baking techniques.
-If you are not a huge fan of intricate details when you are baking then you will be so happy about this recipe.
-The steps are very easy in making this apple cake.
+If you are not a huge fan of intricate details when you are baking then you will be so happy about this simple apple cake.
+The steps are very easy in making this recipe.
+It is truly a simple cake that anyone can make.

-It really is all about assembling ingredients which is my kind of baking!
+This easy apple cake is really is all about assembling ingredients which is my kind of baking!
+It's just easy and not fussy.

-This Italian apple cake will last for up to 2 full days under a cake dome or in an air tight container.
-It usually won’t last that long.
+When baking from scratch like with this apple cake, all of your ingredients are fresh and there are no preservatives.
+When storing this Italian apple cake, it will last for up to 2 full days under a cake dome on the counter or in an air tight container.
+After 2 days it should be stored in the fridge.
+It usually won't last that long because it is so good.

 If you think you will not eat the entire cake in 2 days, you can cut the cake in half and wrap it in plastic wrap (wrap it double) and place it in the freezer.
 To thaw, just remove the cake from the freezer and place it on your counter to come to room temperature with the plastic wrap left on it.